Riiichan04/Riiichan04/README.md

 <div align="center"><img src="https://64.media.tumblr.com/a46f4b71c5219602e9c3877aa99d36e7/21e774b1b86bfac2-46/s640x960/80348acbb95a8bbbe993dc68a2a37e04b5a201dd.gif"></div>

 ## 🤗 About me
-- 🏫 I'm a third year student at NLU
+- 🏫 I'm a fourth year student at NLU
 - 🌱 I’m currently learning Java as my main programming language.
-Currently, i'm trying to learn Docker and CI/CD 😃.
+Currently, i'm trying to learn CI/CD and NextJS/VueJS 😃.
-- 📚 And i'm also learning some Java, JS and Python libraries and frameworks.
+- 📚 And i'm also learning some Java, ~~JS and Python~~ TypeScript 😺 libraries and frameworks.
 - 🥰 As you see.
 My waifu is `Yoisaki Kanadeeeee`
 - 🤖 Just learned AI for a few month.
 <!--- 💓 Yes, i have a girlfriend :>-->